syntasso/kratix-docs/docs/main/05-reference/03-promises/01-promises.md

   # Name of the Promise; what user will see in the Platform Cluster
   name: promise-name
 spec:
+  # Check the Scheduling docs for details
+  sheduling:
+    - target:
+        matchLabels:
           # Arbitrary key/value pairs that will be used for scheduling
-  # Check the Scheduling docs for details
-  clusterSelectors:
           key: value

   # Array of Kubernetes resources to be installed in the Worker Clusters
-  workerClusterResources:
+  dependencies:
     - apiVersion: apps/v1
       kind: Deployment
       metadata: